 The Department would like to announce the publication of the latest working paper in our series, No. 194 Creative Communities Versus the Cultural Economy – The Vernacular City as an Alternative to Globopolis in Asia by Professor Mike Douglass. read more

-The Graduate Students’ Committee of the Department of Sociology warmly welcomes participation in the Department’s Graduate Students Research Seminar (GSRS) Series II. read more
+The Graduate Students’ Committee of the Department of Sociology warmly welcomes participation in the Department’s Graduate Students Research Seminar (GSRS) Series III. read more

 We are currently renovating the website to better represent the department.
 Some of the pages belong to the old version and they will gradually be upgraded to the new version.
 Some of the pages are still under construction.
 Please pardon the uneven virtual experience.